SGS Research Travel Grant

 A: Yes, provided that you submit the necessary documentation including the online Payment Activation Form, proof of transportation and accommodations, and Safety Abroad registration and training, as required.

 Q: Where can I find the Payment Activation Form?

 Q: When can I travel with the SGS Research Travel Grant?

-A: Students who are awarded a 2018-19 SGS Research Travel Grant are required to complete their travel (depart and return) by April 30, 2019.
+A: Students who are awarded an SGS Research Travel Grant are required to depart at the latest by April 1st of the following year.
 Students who plan to travel after April 1st of the following year should decline their offer and apply to the next available SGS Research Travel Grant application cycle (see Changing or Deferring my Travel Grant section below).

 Q: Is there a minimum or maximum length of time for travel?

 A: Yes, no fewer than 7 days (excluding travel dates) and no more than 12 months.

 Q: A portion of my travel occurred before the application date.
 Can I apply for retroactive funding?

 A: Some exceptions to travel dates may be made for students who departed prior to the application date.
 Please email firstname.lastname@example.org with your travel date inquiries.

 Q: Can I defer my award to next year?